agentggg/DayTrade-ICT-Documentation/TradingPlan/Development-Lesson-1.md

 To find the seasonaility chart do this
 `Trading View App > Markets > Search for assest (under the search tree, not the popups.
 Find the specific one) > Seasonals`

-_Gold is under metal_
+> _Gold is under the metal category_

-COT & Commercial Trend
+### COT & Commercial Trend
-Look at HTF and analyze what are the SM is doing bullish and bearish, and match that, don't go against the grain.
+Look at HTF and analyze what smart money is doing (bullish or bearish), and match that, don't go against the grain.
 If the daily/weekly is bullish, try to trade towards that trend.
-HTF

-Trading the News
+### Trading the News
+- **Volatiltiy Injections:** Don't trade the news.
+The internet is full of robots that will trigger according to news reaction, your job is to stay away.
+  - _Its gambling, and not calculative,
-Volatiltiy Injections, don't trade the news internet is fill of robot that will trigger according to news reaction, your job is to stay away its gambling as you will never know what will happen look for the releae of the news and then wait for after news to look for signal to enter.
+as you will never know what will happen_

+- Look for the releae of the news and then wait for after the news to look for signal to enter.
-You can also trade prior to the news, or during the news or post news.
-If you have an idea where things are going, then you trade prior to the news
+  - You can also trade prior to the news, or during the news or post news.
+    - If you have an idea where things are going, then you trade prior to the news

-Key market moving indicators - things that moves the market
-# 🇬🇧 Major UK Market-Moving Indicators
+### 🇬🇧 Major UK Market-Moving Indicators

 | Category | Indicator | Frequency | Why It Moves Markets | Typical Market Impact |
 |:--|:--|:--|:--|:--|